R. B. Bennett: University, early legal career (1890–1897)

 Bennett enrolled at Dalhousie University in 1890, graduating in 1893 with a law degree and very high standing.
 He worked his way through with a job as assistant in the library and participated in debating and moot court activities.
 When James Lougheed needed a junior for his Calgary law office, Bennett was recommended by the dean, Dr. Richard Chapman Weldon.

 Bennett was then a partner in the Chatham, New Brunswick, law firm of Tweedie and Bennett.
 Max Aitken (later to become Lord Beaverbrook) was his office boy.
 Aitken persuaded Bennett to run for alderman in the first Town Council of Chatham.
 Aitken managed Bennett's campaign and Bennett was elected by 19 votes out of 691 cast.

 Political, law, and business success (1897–1911)

 Despite his election to the Chatham Town Council, Bennett's days in the town were numbered.
 In 1897, he moved to Calgary, North-West Territories.
 He negotiated to become the law partner of James Lougheed, Calgary's richest man and most successful lawyer.
 By 1905, Bennett was buying and selling land and was successful at it due to the law firm's retainer being the Canadian Pacific Railway.
-Bennett also invested in the oil company, Calgary Petroleum Products Company, and became director and solicitor.
+Bennett also invested in an oil company, Calgary Petroleum Products Company, and became director and solicitor.
 He also worked with Aitken to produce the Alberta Pacific Grain Company, Canada Cement, and Calgary Power.
 Bennett's reputation grew.
 Bennett described himself as a teetotaler (although he was known to occasionally drink alcohol when the press was not around).